vickywu1022/vickywu1022.github.io/_pages/aboud.md

 I'm passionate about pushing the boundaries of Large Language Models and Agents.
 My expertise spans Reasoning, RAG, Role-playing LLMs, and Knowledge Probing.
 I am honored to have received the **ACL 2023 Outstanding Paper Award 🏆**, which further fuels my passion for advancing the field.

-Currently, I am interning at **ByteDance Seed Team**, where I focus on foundation models and global applications.
+Currently, I am interning at **ByteDance Seed**, where I focus on foundation models and global applications.
 Previously, I worked within ByteDance’s Data team as part of the *JinDouYun* talent program on personalized recommendations for the DouBao APP and interned at Alibaba TongYi Lab focusing on open-domain RAG and Web Agents.

 🎓 **Seeking 2026 Opportunities**: I graduate in March 2026 and am eager to connect with teams working on the next generation of LLMs and Agents.
 I just joined LinkedIn so 👉 [Let's connect !](https://linkedin.com/in/weiqi-wu-08337a34b)